MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

    > [!div class="mx-imgBorder"]
    > ![Configure Facets and Filters](media/configure-facets-filters.png "Configure Facets and Filters")

-3. In the **Configure Facets and Filters** dialog box, specify the facets you'd like to see for an entity.
-Your system administrator or customizer can set a default experience for all entities, but you can set your own here.
+3. In the **Configure Facets and Filters** dialog box, specify the facets you'd like to see for a table.
+Your system administrator or customizer can set a default experience for all tables, but you can set your own here.

-   - In the **Select Entity** drop-down list, select an entity you want to configure facets for.
-This drop-down list contains only the entities that are enabled for relevance search.
+   - In the **Select Table** drop-down list, select a table you want to configure facets for.
+This drop-down list contains only the tables that are enabled for relevance search.

-   - For the selected entity, select up to four facet columns.
-By default, the first four "facet-able" columns in the **Quick Find** view for the selected entity are selected in the list.
+   - For the selected table, select up to four facet columns.
+By default, the first four "facet-able" columns in the **Quick Find** view for the selected table are selected in the list.
 At any time, you can only have four columns selected as facets.

-   You can update multiple entities at one time.
-When you select **OK**, the changes for all entities that you've configured are saved.
-To revert to the default behavior for an entity that you previously configured, select **Default**.
+   You can update multiple tables at one time.
+When you select **OK**, the changes for all tables that you've configured are saved.
+To revert to the default behavior for a table that you previously configured, select **Default**.

    > [!NOTE]
    > - If a system customizer deletes a column or makes it no longer searchable, and you've saved a facet for that column, it will no longer show up as a facet.